 Overview

-The Design for Social Innovation and Sustainable Futures course at University of the Arts London (UAL) has been established as a collaborative, creative and generative studio for designers interested in working with complex global issues.
+Why Design for Social Innovation and Sustainable Futures at University of the Arts London (UAL)?

 Programme Structure